ovalentini/Fractales/README.md

 🌀 Fractals of the World: Reflections of Souls
-Some fractals made with photos after my travels to Hampi (India), Bali, Flores (Indonesia), Peru, Mauritius, Maldives, Laos-Cambodia, California, Costa Rica and Australia.
+Some fractals made with photos after my travels to Hampi (India), Bali, Flores (Indonesia), Peru, Mauritius, Maldives, Laos-Cambodia, California, Costa Rica, Dominican republic, Guyana and Australia.

 An interactive poetic page was designed with the help of Copilot.